phatak-dev/blog/_posts/2020-04-06-spark-3-introduction-part-6.md

     )).toDF("id","value")
 {% endhighlight %}

-Let's say we want to find an id with least value.
-We can easily find minmimum value with **min** method but it's not easy to find it's associated id.
-We need to use complicated functions in Spark 2.x
+Let's say we want to find the id with least value.
+We can easily find minimum value with **min** method but it's not easy to find it's associated id.
+We need to use complicated window functions in Spark 2.x

 ## MinBy in Spark 2.x

-The below code calculates the minimum id by it's value using a window spec.
+The below code calculates the minimum id by it's value using window API.

 {% highlight scala %}